thebugcode/SwiftCodingStyle/README.md

 ### Whitespaces around binary and unary operators.
 Rationale: Operators are usually special symbols(+-/)  and when they dont have enough whitespaces they make code much harder to read.
-The rule is rather universal and holds for all operators:
+The white spaces rule is very universal and simple to remember:
-####Binary operators
-One space before and one space after
+#####Binary operators: One space before and one space after
-###Unary operators
-Just once space either before or after the operator
+#####Unary operators: Just once space either before or after the operator
 Examples:
 **Good:**
 ```swift